rdentato/tst/tutorial/tutorial.md

 test case will end.

-This can be useful if you want to ensure that groups of tests are executed starting from the same program status.
+This can be useful if you want to ensure that groups of tests are executed starting from the same status.
 Let's give another example:

 ```C